 If I’m honest, I was a little embarrassed about all the avenues I’ve tried and failed at or rather, quit at.

 I won’t go down the list.
 However, this quote has shamed me through it all, “jack of all trades, master of none.”
 It reminded me I was on track to nowhere if I didn’t figure this thing out soon.

 I envy people who know from childhood what they want to do.
 Some of us knew back then, too.
 However, something happened along the way.
 Someone told us we weren’t good enough.
 Someone said to us that we wouldn’t make a lot of money in that field.
 Someone projected their own fears of how you wouldn’t be successful or you started down the path and realized it wasn’t for you.
-I wanted to be a marine biologist growing up.
-I took one biology class in college and realized I didn’t really like biology like that.
+For example, I wanted to be a marine biologist growing up.
+I took one biology class in college and realized I didn’t like biology like that.